LiangJiuyang/Ewald-Splitting-with-Prolates/README.md

 # "Optimal" Parameter Sets
 To be completed ASAP.

 More data files and detailed descriptions will be available shortly.
-If you have any questions, please do not hesitate to contact me via email at jliang@flatironinstitute.org.
+Libin and I are currently working on further HPC improvements.
+If you have any questions, please do not hesitate to contact me via email at jliang@flatironinstitute.org or llu@flatironinstitute.org.

 <a href="https://info.flagcounter.com/pz9h"><img src="https://s01.flagcounter.com/count2/pz9h/bg_FFFFFF/txt_000000/border_CCCCCC/columns_4/maxflags_12/viewers_0/labels_0/pageviews_0/flags_0/percent_0/" alt="Flag Counter" border="0"></a>